Abreu, Encarnacion homer in 8th, lift ChiSox past Tigers 5-3

 Neither Mize nor Dunning had pitched above Double-A prior to this season.

-Mize, ranked as the eighth-best prospect in all of baseball by MLB Pipeline, and lefty Tarik Skubal were called up this week fill a gap in the Tigers injury-depleted rotation.
+Mize, ranked as the eighth-best prospect in all of baseball by MLB Pipeline, and lefty Tarik Skubal were called up this week fill a gap in the Tigers rotation, also hit by injuries.

 Candelario lined Dunning’s first pitch of the game to the wall in right for a double, but the big righty set down the next 11 hitters, fanning six of and striking out the side in the third.